thingsym/editor-bridge/readme.txt

 == Description ==

-WordPress plugin Guten Plus expand the Block Editor (Gutenberg).
+WordPress plugin Editor Bridge expand the Block Editor (Gutenberg).
 This WordPress plugin expands the functionality of blocks and adds styles and formats.

 = Compatibility =